Caring instructions: How to wash silk?

-This is your "how to guide" for taking care of your silk pillowcases, silk bed sheets, silk sleep masks and silk gifts.
+This is your how to guide for washing silk pillowcases, silk bed sheets, silk sleep masks and silk gifts.

 Silk is an investment in your sleep, health and beauty.

 Follow these care instructions to ensure the silk's natural properties are maintained.

 DETERGENT: Please use a 'delicate' liquid detergent that's designed for silk/wool.
 It's gentle, pH neutral, without enzymes and without optical brighteners.

 Tip: We're in the process of formulating and testing our own detergent.
 We should be ready for shipping in the next few months.